VNG-Realisatie/nlx/docs/docs/use-nlx/enable-pricing.md

 ## Introduction

-This guide will explain how NLX can be used to implement a transparant pricing model for your services.
+This guide will explain how NLX can be used to implement a transparent pricing model for your services.
 You can create a subscription model, a pay per use model or a hybrid model.
 This feature is introduced, as a working example to aid the study, brainstorm, discussion and thinking process about cost of ownership of (public) data vs cost of use of (public) data.

 ### Legally binding contract vs transparancy only